 So what makes a campaign great?
 Is it creative ads?
 Search engine optimization?
 An engaging website?
 The best social media posts?
 Great content marketing?
 Passionate volunteers?

-All of these things can certainly make a difference, but what really makes a nonprofit marketing campaign successful is its ability to raise funds and increase awareness for your cause, or drive volunteerism.
+All of these things can certainly make a difference, but what really makes a nonprofit marketing campaign successful is its ability to raise funds and awareness for your cause, or drive volunteerism.
 If you don’t meet your fundraising goal, or if your awareness numbers don’t increase, then your campaign wasn’t as successful as it could have been.

-Another one of your main goals when running a nonprofit campaign should be to raise funds for your organization.
+Another one of your main goals when running a nonprofit campaign should be to gain funds for your organization.
 Your nonprofit organization wouldn’t exist without money, so it’s important to make sure that your campaign is focused on raising as much money as possible.